Email Drafts

 Step 2

-With SharedDrafts as your Active Tag, find the user/users with whom you want to share the tag and add them to the Tag.
+With SharedDrafts as your Active Tag, use a People Search to find the user/users with whom you want to share the tag and add them to the Tag.

 Important